A Celebration of American Family Stories

 In case they come to take your toilet paper, here’s what you might do.
 Billie Cornette is an old-time musician who plays with the Reed Island Rounders.
 I recorded him telling family stories while attending the Appalachian String Band Festival that is held in early August each year at a state park in Clifftop, West Virginia.

-16 Skip Houser/Kevin Arnold - A Bit of Folly
+16 Skip Houser and Kevin Arnold - Bits of Folly

 Here are two stories in honor of April Fools’ Day.
-The first is told by Skip Houser who is a close friend and a retired teacher and former county superintendent of education.
-He and his lovely wife Beverly are under government orders to remain confined inside their winter vacation home in Loreto, Mexico.
+The first is told by Skip Houser who is a retired educator and former county superintendent of education.
+He and his lovely wife Beverly are currently under government orders to remain confined inside their winter vacation home in Loreto, Mexico.
 The second story is told by Kevin Arnold.
 When I recorded Kevin’s stories in the early 1990s, he was living in Palo Alto, California.

 Here Izzy Martin tells the courtship and marriage story of her parents that took place during WWII.
 Izzy was serving as one of the county commissioners of Nevada County, California, when she agreed to record this story for me.